Miles A. Henderson

 Research Interests

-Dr. Henderson is interested in understanding the relationship between geochemical changes recorded in carbonate systems and black shale and the coevolution of life and environments through time.
-More specifically, he is interested in applying redox multi-proxy methods to understanding redox condition in Early Paleozoic basins and reconstructing patterns.
-His research utilizes standard petrographic techniques, XRF, XRD, and isotopic measurements of outcrop or core-based samples for assessing primary and diagenetic signatures recorded in the sedimentary record.
+Dr. Henderson is interested in understanding the relationship between geochemical changes recorded in carbonate systems and black shale that has affected the coevolution of life and environments through time.
+More specifically, he is interested in applying redox multi-proxy methods to understanding biogeochemical cycling and ocean circulation in Early Paleozoic basins.
+At UT Permian Basin, Dr. Henderson has worked on projects to assess diagenetic changes in late Paleozoic carbonate rocks and potential spatial changes in ocean chemistry preserved in the geologic record.
+These investigations allow for detailed characterization of both petroleum systems and carbon storage targets.

 Selected Publications